 In summary, elders lead and deacons serve.
 These categories are not mutually exclusive.
 Elders serve their people by leading, teaching, praying, counseling, etc.; and deacons may lead others in service.
 In fact, deacons might be the leaders of service teams within the church.
 Still, there is the basic distinction between those responsible for spiritual leadership of the church and those responsible for service.

-So, where does the congregation fit in to the pattern of church leadership?
+So, where does the congregation fit into the pattern of church leadership?
 In Acts 6, it was the congregation who chose the deacons, so many churches today will have the congregation nominate and ratify the deacons of the church.
+Members also serve in various capacities in the church.
 And, of course, the members of the congregation are to be the primary ministers and evangelists reaching out to a lost world.
 The idea that the congregation hires professional ministers to do the work of the church is unbiblical.